Meet the boat builders

-In the middle of the museum lake is the boatyard.
+In the middle of the museum island you will find the boatyard.
 Here the boat builders build reconstructions of Viking ships and other traditional wooden boats.

 They use the same materials and techniques that the Vikings used 1000 years ago and build with copies of the tools found from the Viking Age.
 You can follow the work very closely, and the boat builders show the special techniques and are happy to tell you about the work of building Viking ships by hand.